 I wanted to extend my warmest thanks and share with you some highlights from my experience gained through the Chalmers Professional Development Grant, which was granted to me by the Ontario Arts Council in 2015.
 The grant allowed me to attend this year’s violin making workshop in Oberlin, Ohio for two weeks.
 There, while working on a violin, I was able to attend great lectures given by colleagues coming from..
 Read More

 “Very nice cello, with a handsome varnish.
 The sound is well balanced with a deep and strong C string, which can be difficult to find in a cello.
 I also like the width and projection of the A string sound.”
-Paul Marleyn, Professor of Cello at the University of Ottawa www.paulmarleyn.com A musical instrument such as a violin, viola or cello is the result of an accumulation of..
+Paul Marleyn, Professor of Cello at the University of Ottawa www.paulmarleyn.com A musical instrument such as a violin, viola or cello is the result of an accumulation of decisions from..
 Read More

 Cellos or Violas made with poplar or willow backs have a reputation for having a warm sound.
 These wood species were used throughout the history of violin making, and particularly in Cremona during the second half of the XVII century and the first half of the XVIII century.
 In his book, “The Secrets of Stradivari,” Simone F. Sacconi mentions that two fifths of Stradivari’s cellos still remaining, feature poplar or..
 Read More